kckennylau/Pyramid/README.md

 ~~Built on top on~~ Heavily inspired by [Stackylogic](http://codegolf.stackexchange.com/questions/84851/run-stackylogic).

-In Pyramid, there are eight commands:
+In Pyramid, there are nine commands:

 - `0`: Move the pointer up one place in the stack.
 - `1`: Move the pointer down one place in the stack.